 If you know how to design and code, website templates and themes are a great thing to digitally sell.
-There is a lot of interest in themes in the best website builders and ecommerce platforms like WordPress CMS, Magento Commerce, Shopify and so on.
+There is already a lot of interest in WordPress themes or templates for website builders and ecommerce platforms like Magento Commerce, Shopify, and so on.

 With so many websites and landing pages created daily, there is always a need for new exciting fonts to make an online business stand out from the crowd.
 Custom fonts can both be used for website content, logos, and other digital marketing materials.

 If you’re a graphic designer, you can also design logos and sell these.
 If you need to build a client base, you can use creative platforms like 99designs to get your first gigs.

 12. Photoshop and Lightroom presets

 Presets are customizable filters that can be used in Adobe Lightroom and Photoshop.
 People use them to give their photos a coherent style.
 They’re particularly popular among social media users and photographers.

 If you have an eye for detail, or trending aesthetics on social platforms like Instagram, you can create your own presets and sell them on your website or platforms like Etsy, Sellfy, FilterGrade, or Creative Market.
 Read our full Sellfy review to see if it’s right ecommerce platform for you.

 How to sell digital products, downloads and expertise online

 Now we have a great product idea, the quest becomes how to sell digital products.

 As with each promotion, you need to start making noise.
 Where can you talk about your business?
 Start with friends and family, your immediate network and then move to your online channels.